Find a Qualified Attorney Near You

 Employment Checks

-Under federal law, employers must verify prospective employees' work authorization.
+Under federal law, employers must verify prospective employees’ work authorization.
 Refer to the federal employment eligibility verification rules.
-Also, refer to the requirements for Form I-9.
+Also, refer to the Form I-9 requirements.

-In 2012, certain laws passed that made it easier for farm workers to join labor unions.
-This law made it easier for such workers to do so, regardless of whether they were undocumented.
-Advocating for workers' rights in the state became easier with these laws.
+In 2012, certain laws were passed that made it easier for farm workers to join labor unions.
+This law made it easier for such workers to do so, regardless of their immigration status.
+Advocating for workers’ rights in the state became easier with these laws.

 California E-Verify Law